How-To & Life · Guide · Relationships & Social

 How to Master Small Talk

-Open vs closed questions, the 70/30 listen ratio, thread-and-pull pattern, setting-specific moves, and graceful exits.
+Improve small talk instantly—open questions, 70/30 listen ratio, thread-and-pull patterns.
+A free online guide for setting-specific moves and graceful exits.

 Small talk has a bad reputation, but the people who hate it are usually doing it wrong.
 The point isn’t to fill a few awkward minutes with weather updates — it’s to find a thread of mutual interest in under 90 seconds, then pull it.
 That’s a real skill, and it scales: the same moves work at parties, weddings, networking events, and family dinners.